sharmaeklavya2/blog-source/content/posts/easy-dal.md

 but you'll get much better results with a better recipe (like [Dal Makhani](https://en.wikipedia.org/wiki/Dal_makhani)).
 You should soak black urad dal in water for at least 1 hour (preferably several hours) before you start cooking.
-I don't remember how much water to use for soaking and how much water for boiling.
-I'll figure this out the next time I cook black urad.
+The amount of water used for soaking plus the amount added afterwards should equal around 2.25 glasses.

 I like to mix yellow moong with orange masoor (2:1 ratio) and white urad and chana (3:1 ratio).